 The Lalor Foundation accepts unsolicited requests for funding via the submission of a concept paper.
 Concept applications must be received by November 1 to be eligible for consideration at the board’s December meeting and May 1 to be considered at the June meeting.

-While current grantees are invited to reapply for funding, the Lalor Foundation does not give multiyear grants from the outset.
-In other words, grants are awarded for one year and those seeking funding for additional years must reapply.
+While it invites current grantees to reapply for funding, the Lalor Foundation does not give multiyear grants from the outset.
+In other words, it makes grants for one year and those seeking funding for additional years must reapply.
 Finally, the Lalor Foundation’s grantmaking is managed through the philanthropic services company, GMA Foundations.